ENDING STIGMA

 The stigma group described three key areas we need to focus on, addressing internal and external stigma at the same time.
 A joint focus on these areas will speed up London’s response to ending stigma.

 In December 2019 the stigma group shared the draft action plan and asked for feedback.
 We heard from over 100 people and agencies about what London should do to end the stigma around HIV.
+You can find all the consultation materials and feedback on this page.

 The three key areas we proposed to tackle together as a city are: